-I could never get use to the look of “Word”, but used it because it was all I knew.
+I could never get used to the look of “Word” but used it because it was all I knew.
 These days we have several alternatives, but Libre Office is my favorite.
-It’s works just like “word”, but has a cleaner look and it reads and exports all important formats.
+It works just like “word” but has a cleaner look and it reads and exports all important formats.

-It also allows me to modify PDF documents, and that’s a huge plus because my whole life is surrounded in them (contracts/pdfs).
+It also allows me to modify PDF documents, and that’s a huge plus because my whole life is surrounded by them (contracts/pdfs).

 Lastly, It’s free and it works with OSX and Windows.

 Evernote – There’s no way I’d surf the internet without using this tool.
 Whenever I’m conducting business online I’m constantly being introduced to new ideas or apps, and it can be quite distracting.

 Evernote allows me to take those distractions and put them into organized filing cabinets for later use.

 It sounds similar to bookmarking, and essentially, that’s what it is, but on crack!
 What I love most is the fact that I can access it on any mobile device (Smartphone, tablet, etc).

 Ps – There’s also a chrome extension for it called “Evernote Web Clipper” look into it when you get a chance.

 This is the application I use to transfer my ideas, inspiration, and distractions into roadmaps and action plans.
 This is more effective than jotting things down on a notepad.

 I don’t know what it is, but whenever I look down at a notepad full of chicken scratch it overwhelms me.
 With FreeMind, everything is in 1 project, comprised of multiple bite-sized units → It’s clean.